miketwenty1/tidwell-training-academy/01_linux/README.md

 Congraulations you have used the terminal and you are running Linux on that old dusty laptop of.
 Come back to me for another assignment.

+## Recommended Extra Credit
+- Get familiar with the linux command line.
+Lookup a simple tutorial to get your feet wet with the commands.
+- This is a good place to start [Ubuntu Beginners CLI Tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#8-hidden-files)

 ## FAQ
 - Do you need a large harddrive / HDD/SSD?
   - No, 32GB - 64GB is fine.
 You can always buy a larger one later if you need it and go through this process again.